Skip to content

 )

-For a congeneric series, submit the full ligand set and let the workflow run Konnektor to plan pairwise edges, then system-prep and RBFE for each edge:
+For a congeneric series, pass the whole ligand set and let the workflow plan the pairwise edges for you with Konnektor, then prep and run FEP on each edge:

 from deeporigin.drug_discovery import LigandSet